 Densely packed plants like peonies also make it difficult to tell a real arrangement from a fake one.
 Leaves and stems are often a dead giveaway that a flower is artificial, but densely packed arrangements tend not to have a lot of leaves and stem showing.

 When it comes to faux plants and flowers, it really is true that you get what you pay for.
 If you’re looking for plants that look and feel real, then be prepared to pay more for them.

 Mix live plants with fake ones.

-This tip can work both inside and outside.
+Some people might be asking how to make fake plants look real.
+Well, this tip can work both inside and outside.
 Add a few artificial stems to a live arrangement to make it fuller or to include hard-to-find flowers.

-Outdoors, add faux roses to climbing rose vines to create a more abundant look if you’re hosting a party or just having friends over for a cookout.
+Outdoors, add faux roses to the climbing rose vines to create a more abundant look if you’re hosting a party or just having friends over for a cookout.

 Just add water.

 This trick is so simple but adds to the illusion that a plant is real.
 Simply add water to a clear vase holding an artificial arrangement.
 The water won’t hurt the faux plant, and it creates the impression that the flowers need the water.
 It costs nothing, and it ups the realism factor by 10.